sreeram7/Python-basics/README.md

-This repo has the python basics with assignemnts & solutions
+This repo has the python basics assignemnts & solutions